nicoserrano/BikeSharing/README.md

 ## Summary

 To further analyze the citi bike business proposition, we created one more visualization in which we observed rides by age.
 To calculate age I created a Tableau calculated field in which I used the date of birth to get the age.
 As it can be seen, users have to be 18 years old in order to be able to use the bikes.
-Also, there is a outlier at 52 years old for 'unknown' gender, which we would have to further investigate because it might be affecting our findings.
+Also, there is a outlier at 52 years old for 'unknown' gender with over 200,000 rides, which we would have to further investigate because it might be affecting our findings.

 ![Screen Shot 2021-08-21 at 12 28 34 PM](https://user-images.githubusercontent.com/83378141/130328555-d36533e4-57af-45f7-9802-a491b60f291a.png)